jafudi/flexpair-website/index.md

 The success of data-driven projects hinges on efficiently sharing work packages between coworkers and jointly delivering them to the client.

 With more and more companies transitioning into a hybrid work model, we asked ourselves the question: How can we make those frequent handovers more consistent and a truly hands-on experience?
-And came up with **Flexpair**.

 # Value Proposition

-So, what does it mean
+What we came up with is a novel solution called **Flexpair**.
+Now, what does it actually mean

 <dl>
   <dt><strong>to flexpair (verb)</strong></dt>